Common Name(s): Teak, Burmese Teak

 Color/Appearance: Heartwood tends to be a golden or medium brown, with color darkening with age.

-Grain/Texture: Teak has a coarse texture with medium-sized open pores.
-The grain tends to be straight, though it can occasionally be wavy or interlocked.
-Teak also has a slightly oily or greasy feel due to its natural oils.
+Grain/Texture: Grain is straight, though it can occasionally be wavy or interlocked.
+Coarse, uneven texture and moderate to low natural luster.
+Raw, unfinished wood surfaces have a slightly oily or greasy feel due to natural oils.

 Endgrain: Ring-porous or semi-ring-porous; large, solitary earlywood pores, medium-small latewood pores solitary and in radial multiples of 2-3; tyloses and other mineral deposits common; growth rings distinct due to uniseriate row of earlywood pores; rays visible without lens; parenchyma banded (marginal), with bands sometimes wide enough to enclose entire earlywood pores, paratracheal parenchyma vasicentric.